-The Queen's Stylist Opens Her Majesty’s Closets (And Reveals The Truth About That Meeting With Michelle Obama)
+The Queen's Stylist Opens Her Majesty’s Closets (and Reveals the Truth About That Meeting With Michelle Obama)

-The book, to be published tomorrow, has been the subject of much fascination in royal circles as it has been specifically authorised by the queen, marking the first time an employee of the queen has written a tell-all book and kept their job.
+The book, to be published tomorrow, has been the subject of much fascination in royal circles as it has been specifically authorized by the Queen, marking the first time one of her employees has written a tell-all book and kept their job.

-And while The Other Side of the Coin: The Queen: the Dresser and the Wardrobe may be accurately forecast to be low on scandalous insights, the extracts published today in Hello! magazine do show that this might be a suitable Christmas present for the whimsy and detail-loving royalist in your life.
+And while The Other Side of the Coin: The Queen, the Dresser and the Wardrobe may be accurately forecast to be low on scandalous insights, the extracts published Monday in Hello! magazine do show that this might be a suitable Christmas present for the whimsy and detail-loving royalist in your life.

 For example, who could not fail to love this little anecdote related by Kelly and contained in the Hello! serialization: “As has been reported a lot in the press, a flunky wears in Her Majesty’s shoes to ensure that they are comfortable and that she is always good to go.
 And yes, I am that flunky.
 The Queen has very little time to herself and not time to wear in her own shoes, and as we share the same shoe size it makes the most sense this way.”